David Gordon (novelist)

 David Gordon (born 1967) is an American novelist.

 Biography

 Gordon initially worked as a writer and editor for adult magazines Hustler, Chic and Barely Legal in the 1990s before moving on to write novels.

 His debut novel, The Serialist, won the 2011 First Novelist Award and was a finalist for the Mystery Writers of America's 2011 Edgar Allan Poe Award for Best First Novel.
 Its translation into Japanese by Aoki Chizuru as Niryū Shōsetsuka (二流小説家), lit.
-"Second-Rate Novelist" became a major hit, winning three literary contests and being turned into a full-length motion film by Toei, directed by Izaki Nobuaki and starring Kamikawa Takaya.
+"Second-Rate Novelist" became a major hit, winning three literary contests and being turned into a full-length motion film of the same name by Toei, directed by Izaki Nobuaki and starring Kamikawa Takaya.